gvwilson/fiction/iffy/index.md

 The square man sighed.
 "That may be, but I confess that I don't feel particularly lucky.
-I was hoping to set myself up in business, but without my tools..."
-He shrugged sadly.
+I was hoping to set myself up in business, but without my tools…" He shrugged sadly.

-"What kinda tools?"
+"What kind o' tools?"
 Iffy asked.
-She had been about to slip away---her uncle would be looking for her soon, and she didn't want to leave Aunt Naggie to deal with his ire on her own---but tools were worth a few extra seconds.
+She had been about to slip away—her uncle would be looking for her soon, and she didn't want to leave Aunt Naggie to deal with his ire on her own—but tools were worth a few extra seconds.

 The square man grimaced.
-"A couple of half-mil waldoes, a sintering laser, a set of diffraction lenses, a fractal de-ionizer for cleaning chaff off old cores, and---"
+"A couple of half-mil waldoes, a sintering laser, a fractal de-ionizer for cleaning chaff off old cores, a set of diffraction lenses, and—"

-"They no such thing as a fractal de-ionizer,"
+"There's no such thing as a fractal de-ionizer,"
 Iffy cut in scornfully.

 The square man blinked.
 "Sure there is.
-You take the ionizer out of a differential micromagnetic filter, stick it in a high-conductance fractal mesh, and boom---there's your de-ionizer."
+You take the ionizer out of a differential micromagnetic filter, stick it in a high-conductance fractal mesh, and boom—there's your de-ionizer."

-Iffy frowned.
-"But wouldn't th' resonance feedback slag it?"
+"Huh.
+Feedback would slag that th' second you turned it on," Iffy scoffed.

 "If you're careless, sure," the square man agreed.
 "You have to recalibrate the impedance every once in a while so that it doesn't overheat.
-But if you have a micropore evaporator---"
+But if you have a micropore evaporator—"

-"---you can bleed in liquid nitrogen to quench the thermal," Iffy finished, the solution suddenly clear in her head.
+"—you can bleed in liquid nitrogen to quench the thermal," Iffy finished, the solution suddenly clear in her head.